 The new Marriott Bonvoy BoldTM Credit Card comes with a generous sign-up bonus and a decent set of perks, including a fast track to silver status for Marriott Bonvoy members.
 Unfortunately, for frequent guests of Marriott hotels hoping to stack up points toward a free hotel stay, the Bonvoy Bold card offers limited opportunities for earning additional points.

 Read on to see why you should consider other options before applying for the Bonvoy Bold card:

-The Bonvoy Bold card is currently offering 30,000 points to new cardholders who spend $1,000 on purchases in the first three months of opening.
-This is a decent offer for a no-annual-fee card, which we estimate to be worth around $240 in Marriott hotel stays, but also matches the card’s highest sign-up bonus to date, beating out the card’s most recent offer of just 30,000 points after spending $1,000 in the first three months.
+The Bonvoy Bold card is currently offering 50,000 points to new cardholders who spend $1,000 on purchases in the first three months of opening.
+This is not only a solid offer for a no annual fee card, which we estimate to be worth around $400 in Marriott hotel stays, but also matches the card’s highest sign-up bonus to date, beating out the card’s most recent offer of just 30,000 points after spending $1,000 in the first three months.

 One of the main drawbacks of the Marriott Bonvoy Bold card is its earning rate.
 While you don’t have to pay an annual fee with the card, you earn far fewer points with the Bonvoy Bold card than you would with a premium hotel card: only 3 points per dollar on purchases at Marriott properties, 2 points per dollar on travel and a mere 1 point per dollar on other purchases.

 What are Marriott points worth?